-Anyway… I opted to top Joy’s brownies with a simple chocolate glaze instead.
-It worked for me, and it worked for these brownies, and it worked for everyone who consumes them.
+Anyway… I like to top Joy’s brownies with a simple chocolate glaze instead.
+It works for me, and it works for these brownies, and it works for everyone who consumes them.
 They are always a huge hit!

 Chocolate Fudge Brownies